ralixjs/ralix/docs/RAILS_INTEGRATION.md

 App.start()
 ```

-You can see a full Rails example app with Ralix, in the [Ralix TodoMVC](https://github.com/ralixjs/ralix-todomvc) repo.
+Check a full Rails example app with Ralix, in the [Ralix TodoMVC](https://github.com/ralixjs/ralix-todomvc) repository.